thephez/docs-core/docs/reference/block-chain-serialized-blocks.md

 #### Block Reward Reallocation

+> 🚧 **Superseded in Dash Core 20**
+>
+> This block reward reallocation process was superseded by the [treasury
+> expansion](#treasury-expansion) approved by the network in 2023.
+Once the related hard fork in
+> Dash Core 20.0.0 occurs, the process described below will no longer be active.

 Dash Core v0.16 included logic to gradually adjust the block reward allocation once the BIP-9 activation threshold was met.
 The reward reallocation was signaled via BIP-9 bit 5 and was activated at block 1374912 upon signalling by a sufficient number of blocks.

 This reallocation will eventually result in miners receiving 40% of the non-governance block subsidy and masternodes receiving 60% of it rather than the 50/50 split that was used for several years.

 **Reward reallocation changes**

 Reward reallocation changes began at the first superblock following activation (block 1379128) and then occur every three superblock cycles (approximately once per quarter) until the reallocation is complete.

 | Quarter | Block     | Miner % | Masternode % | Change \(%\) |
 | :-: | :-: | :-: | :-: | :-: